PyCav/server/server_setup_guide.md

 	 ```

 12. This next step will enable a basic firewall for your server and allow ssh connections to pass through it.
-	Run the following commands to set this up
+	Run the following commands to set this up.

 	```bash
 	ufw allow OpenSSH